-The performance and scalability of content delivery systems benefit significantly from geographically distributed caches.
-It is therefore not surprising that caching solutions for these systems have generated much research (Section VII).
-However, despite the emergence of distributed, regional, and edge cloud computing offering a completely new service paradigm - ondemand caching - surprisingly few works have taken into account on-demand cache provisioning [2]-[6], and, to our knowledge, no prior work has considered, rigorously modelled, and analyzed the problem of when to instantiate and release caches in such environments.
+The performance and scalability of content delivery systems benefit significantly from geographically distributed caches, and so these have been the subject of much research (Section VII).
+However, despite the emergence of distributed, regional, and edge cloud computing offering a completely new service paradigm - on-demand caching - surprisingly few works have taken into account on-demand cache provisioning [1]-[4], and, to our knowledge, no prior work has considered, rigorously modelled, and analyzed the problem of when to instantiate and release caches in such environments.

-We note that request rates of these systems typically differ between locations and vary over time (e.g., according to a relatively predictable daily cycle [7]-[9].
-In systems where the service provider pays on an on-demand basis, the cost of a local cache (in some locations) may therefore only be justified during the daily peak in the request rates.
-Ideally, we would like to incur the cost of a cache only when the request rate is sufficiently high to justify this cost.
+Content request rates typically differ between locations and vary over time (e.g., according to a relatively predictable daily cycle [5]).
+In systems where the service provider pays on an on-demand basis, we would, ideally, like to incur the cost of a local cache only when the local request rate is high enough to justify this cost.

-In this paper, we take a first look at the potential benefits from dynamically instantiating and releasing caches (e.g., based on daily cycles).
-In particular, we develop novel analytic models of cache performance that accommodate the Derek Eager University of Saskatchewan, Canada important challenges of taking into account (i) arbitrarily timevarying request rates and (ii) periods of transient behavior when a cache fills following instantiation, and apply these models within the context of a simple cost model to study cost/performance tradeoffs.
+In this paper, we take a first look at the potential benefits from dynamically instantiating and releasing caches.
+In particular, we develop novel analytic models of cache performance that accommodate the important challenges of taking into account (i) arbitrarily time-varying request rates and (ii) periods of transient behavior when a cache fills following instantiation, and apply these models within the context of a simple cost model to study cost/performance tradeoffs.

 First, to accommodate time-varying request rates and periods of transient behavior, we develop a modelling approach based on what we term here "request count window" (RCW) caches.
-Objects are evicted from an RCW cache if not requested over a window consisting of the most recent Lrequests, where L is a parameter of the system.
-As we show here empirically, similarly as with "Time-to-Live" (TTL) caches [10]-[14] in scenarios with fixed request rates, the performance of an RCW cache closely approximates the performance of an LRU cache when the size of the window (for an RCW cache, measured in number of requests) is set such that the average occupancy equals the LRU cache size.
+Objects are evicted from an RCW cache if not requested over a window consisting of the most recent L requests, where L is a parameter of the system.
+As we show here empirically, similarly as with "Time-to-Live" (TTL) caches [6]-[10] in scenarios with fixed request rates, the performance of an RCW cache closely approximates the performance of an LRU cache when the size of the window (for an RCW cache, measured in number of requests) is set such that the average occupancy equals the LRU cache size.